holzschu/a-shell/README.md

 <a href="https://twitter.com/a_Shell_iOS"><img src="https://img.shields.io/badge/Twitter-@a__Shell__iOS-blue.svg?style=flat" alt="Twitter"/></a>
 </p>

 The goal in this project is to provide a simple Unix-like terminal on iOS.
-It uses [ios_system](https://github.com/holzschu/ios_system/) for command interpretation, and will ultimately include all commands from the [ios_system](https://github.com/holzschu/ios_system/) ecosystem (nslookup, whois, python3, lua, pdflatex, lualatex...)
+It uses [ios_system](https://github.com/holzschu/ios_system/) for command interpretation, and includes all commands from the [ios_system](https://github.com/holzschu/ios_system/) ecosystem (nslookup, whois, python3, lua, pdflatex, lualatex...)

 The project uses iPadOS 13 ability to create and manage multiple windows.
 Each window has its own context, appearance, command history and current directory. `newWindow` opens a new window, `exit` closes the current window.